 At the monetary fund meeting, Treasury Secretary Timothy F. Geithner continued his call for Europe to at least temporarily set aside budget cutting and engage in the sort of government spending stimulus that the Obama administration prescribed for the American economy in 2009.

-You have to search a bit to find the analyses that explain that countries with debts mostly in their own currencies — the US, Japan, UK — are in no danger of default, which is partly why their interest rates are very low now, while those currently locked into a common currency they don’t control are in a monetary straight jacket they can’t solve alone.
-It takes lots of cheap lending from a real central bank and/or either getting out of the half a monetary union or getting into a full fiscal union.
-The latter would come with transfers and automatic, federally funded stabilizers that expand during recessions, so that your member state economies don’t have to contract just to balance a state budget.
+And you have to search a bit to find the analyses that explain that countries with debts mostly in their own currencies — the US, Japan, UK — are in no danger of default, which is partly why their interest rates are very low now, while those currently locked into a common currency they don’t control are in a monetary straight jacket they can’t solve alone.
+It takes lots of cheap lending from a real central bank plus either getting out of the half a monetary union or getting into a full fiscal union, complete with transfers and automatic, federally funded stabilizers that expand during recessions, so that your state economies don’t have to contract just to balance a state budget.
 So yes, we should be pouring federal dollars into states to keep their economies and state services from collapsing.

 The bottom line is, this stuff is hard, but not that hard, and there are plenty of smart people who know how to think about this rationally and who know what to try/do.
 But at this point, none of those people are in charge in any of the countries that are either causing economic harm or responsible for fixing it, including America.